 According to the UNIL-CHUV contract, any data created or modified in the course of our professional activity as a UNIL collaborator belongs to the UNIL (except for copyrights belonging to the creator).
-This means that for any use other than scientific and academic purposes, UNIL approval is necessary (eg for patenting and commercialization) (see Directive du Conseil de Direction UNIL-CHUV du 02.12.2009 relative aux contrats et à la valorisation de la recherche).
+This means that for any use other than scientific and academic purposes, UNIL approval is necessary (eg for patenting and commercialization).